 1970 – The Who play the Ellis Auditorium in Memphis, Tennessee

-1980 – The Who play The Forum in Inglewood, California
+1980 – The Who play the second of two nights at The Forum in Inglewood, California

 1980 – “Let My Love Open The Door” reaches the British charts.
 British fans get a different b-side with the previously unreleased tracks “Greyhound Girl” and “Classified.”
 Apparently they don’t appreciate the bonus as the single peaks at #46

 1980 – Billboard carries a photo of Roger at the preview of ‘McVicar” the previous month at Cannes